BioSound

 Q: What are the end products and project deliverables?

-1. Data products from regional ocean and coastal environments that are related to biological sounds and/or habitat characteristics.
+A: Data products from regional ocean and coastal environments that are related to biological sounds and/or habitat characteristics.
+For example, see our Data Explorer of Acoustic-Based Marine Biodiversity indices

 Q: What is required for participation in this working group?